Hayley Aitken: Biography

 Hayley Aitken was born in April 1986 in the Victorian rural town of Drouin.
-In 1997 she recorded a song, "Another Tear", following the death of Princess Diana written and produced by Reno Nicastro and Molly Meldrum.
+In 1997 she recorded a song, "Another Tear", following the death of Princess Diana, which was written and produced by Reno Nicastro and Molly Meldrum.

 Aitken's debut single, "That Girl", was released under her first name, Hayley, which reached the ARIA Singles Chart top 100 in July 2001.
 In the ARIA Report it was described as "a catchy urban pop single and features bonus dance remixes."
 It appeared on an Australian Promo CD for Britney Spears' single, "Stronger".
 Aitken was signed with Jive/Zomba.

 Her second single, "Kiss Me Quick", under the name Hayley Aitken, peaked at No. 31 on the ARIA Singles Chart in August 2002.
 It contained a b-side, "If I Was to Say", which she wrote when eleven years old.
 Carmine Pascuzzi described "Kiss Me Quick", "[Aitken] is a teenager with loads of talent and this is an interesting modern pop song that showcases her talent.
 There is a distinctive confidence and depth in her performance and she delivers this song very positively."

 Aitken's third single, "(I Hate the Way) I Love You", (December 2002), which peaked at No. 55.
 Also in 2002 she recorded a song for the Undercover Angels soundtrack, "[You Must Be An] Angel" Her proposed debut album, Watching TV, was pushed back several times, due to the sale of Zomba records to BMG Records, in 2003.
 Aitken signed to BMG records but asked to be released from her contract in 2004 so she could pursue her own direction.
 After her contract with Jive ended, she was signed by Legit music under a management contract by August 2004.